Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

           // added an if statement to see if that would help with displaying

 Graphics_Tab: // added values to task list

+### 5/30/23

+Map_Tab:  // Fixed the display so that it actually shows all of the tasks and the start position.